 What you should know

-Ultimate responsibility for the oversight of company performance and strategic direction rests with the Board of Directors, including on sustainability and ESG matters.
+Ultimate responsibility for the oversight of company performance and strategic direction rests with the Board of Directors, including on sustainability and Environmental, Social, and Governance (ESG) matters.

 The Board has a separate committee dedicated to sustainability and corporate responsibility.